Dominic Thiem: 2021: Form struggles and wrist injury

-Thiem began the 2021 season at the ATP Cup, Austria were defeated in the group stage.
+Thiem began the 2021 season at the ATP Cup, where Austria was defeated in the group stage.
 Thiem lost his opener to Matteo Berrettini, and was a set up when Benoit Paire had to retire due to injury in his second match.
 At the Australian Open Thiem reached the fourth round by defeating Nick Kyrgios, coming back from two sets down to win in five sets.
 In the fourth round he was defeated by Grigor Dimitrov in straight sets.
-Thiem's next tournament was Doha, where he beat Aslan Karatsev in 3 sets before losing to Roberto Bautista Agut.
+Thiem's next tournament was Doha, where he beat Aslan Karatsev in three sets before losing to Roberto Bautista Agut.
 He then lost in the first round of Dubai to Lloyd Harris.

 Following these losses Thiem took a break to "recharge" and recover from a knee injury.
 His first tournament back was the Madrid Open, where he reached the semifinals by defeating Marcos Giron, Alex de Minaur and John Isner before losing to Alexander Zverev in straight sets.
 At the Italian Open, Thiem beat Marton Fucsovics before falling to Lorenzo Sonego in the third round.
 In Lyon, Thiem lost his opening match to Cameron Norrie.
 At the French Open, Thiem lost in the first round to Pablo Andújar in five sets, despite being 2 sets up.

 On June 17, due to his struggling form, Thiem announced his withdrawal from the Tokyo Olympics.
 Up (5–2) against Adrian Mannarino in the Mallorca Championships, Thiem suffered a right wrist injury, forcing him to retire, which also led him to withdraw from the 2021 Wimbledon Championships.
 On August 18, Thiem announced he was withdrawing for the remainder of the 2021 season due to his wrist injury.